-- Cider Wine - Flavored Malt Beverage Beer

-- Hard Seltzer If the alcohol is derived from malt or a malt substitute, it will be classified as a beer.
-If the alcohol is derived from fruit, sugar, or other agricultural products, then it will be considered a wine. - Kombucha Wine (if it has a high enough ABV to trigger the application of the District's alcohol laws). - Premixed Cocktail Beverages If the ABV is above 15%, the product will be considered a spirit.
-If the ABV is 15% or below, it will be a beer if derived from malt or malt substitute (e.g., whiskey) or wine if derived from fruit, sugar, or other agricultural products (e.g., rum). - Sake Beer
+- Flavored Malt Beverage Beer - Hard Seltzer If the alcohol is derived from malt or a malt substitute, it will be classified as a beer.
+If the alcohol is derived from fruit or other agricultural products, then it will be considered a wine. - Kefir Beer (if it has a high enough ABV to trigger the application of the District's alcohol laws). - Kombucha Beer (if it has a high enough ABV to trigger the application of the District's alcohol laws). - Perry Wine - Premixed Cocktail Beverages If the ABV is above 15 percent, the product will be considered a spirit.
+If the ABV is 15% or below, it will be a beer if derived from malt or malt substitute or wine if derived from fruit or other agricultural products. - Sake Beer